SrHenrie/Calculator/README.md

 # Calculator
 A reverse polish notation calculator that demonstrates auto layout, stacks, target-actions on UIButtons

+NOTE: You should build and run after each step.

 ## Step 0: Setup Window (non-storyboard version)

 - In the ```application:didFinishLaunchingWithOptions:```